Chart Color Schemes

 Residential development activity is lower than average in Bundall according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Bundall averaged approximately 13 new dwelling approvals per year over the past five financial years, totalling around 69 homes.
-As of FY26, eight approvals have been recorded.
-This averages to about 1.7 new residents per year per dwelling constructed between FY21 and FY25, indicating a stable supply-demand balance in Bundall's property market.
-The average construction cost value for new properties is around $1,513,000, suggesting a focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers in Bundall shows an average of around 13 new dwelling approvals per year over the past five financial years, totalling an estimated 69 homes.
+In FY26 so far, 9 approvals have been recorded.
+This results in approximately 1.7 new residents per year per dwelling constructed between FY21 and FY25, indicating balanced supply and demand with stable market dynamics.
+The average construction value of new properties is $1,513,000, reflecting a focus on the premium segment.

-Future projections estimate an addition of approximately 1,177 residents by 2041.
+With around 282 people per dwelling approval, Bundall exhibits characteristics of a low density area.
+According to the latest AreaSearch quarterly estimate, Bundall is projected to add 1,177 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development